cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 - Overhauled the entire subsystem dealing with an element's visibility state.
 Previously we were simply using jQuery's `.is(":visible")` selector which was ineffective at truly determining when an element is "visible".
 Our changes now differ significantly from jQuery, but they match what a real user would consider visible, and the rules are fairly easy to explain.
 In other words these rules should just "make sense".
 - An element is considered visible if it can be "interactive" with a user.
 In other words, if the user is able to click, type, drag, or otherwise physically interact with the element it is considered visible.
 - Because of the additional complexities of how Cypress considers an element `visible`, we now have added the **exact** reason why an element is not visible when throwing an error.
 This means you'll see errors detailing whether an element or its parents have `display: none`, `visibility: hidden`, or whether an element is considered hidden because its effective `width` or `height` is zero.
 Whatever the reason, Cypress will indicate why your element is considered hidden.
-- Exposed [`Cypress.Dom.isHidden`](https://on.cypress.io/api/dom) which holds the logic for determining an element's visibility.
+- Exposed {% url `Cypress.Dom.isHidden` dom %} which holds the logic for determining an element's visibility.
 Modify this to change the rules.
 - Upgraded {% url `.select()` select %} to automatically retry when the `<select>` is disabled, its matching `<option>` is disabled, or when Cypress cannot find a matching `<option>`.
 This more correctly aligns with the behavior of other actions like {% url `.click()` click %}, which automatically retry until the element is ready to receive the action.

 **Bugfixes:**